 Before you have any radiation treatment, you will meet with the radiation oncologist.
 This person is a doctor who specializes in radiation therapy.

-• The doctor will put small marks on your skin.
+- The doctor will put small alignment marks on your skin.
 These marks ensure that you are correctly positioned during your treatments.

-• These marks will either be ink marks or a permanent tattoo.
-Do not wash ink marks off until your treatment is finished.
-They will fade over time.
+- These marks will either be ink marks or a permanent tattoo.
+Do not wash ink marks off until instructed by your doctor.

 The treatment is usually given 5 days a week for anywhere from 2 to 6 weeks.
 It may sometimes be given twice a day (usually with 4 to 6 hours between sessions).